relessawy/bpa-workshop-guide/3_process-modeling.md

 ![Save]({% image_path m0_save.png %}){:align="left"}

 Save your progress: Click on the **Save** button at the top of the window.
+Note: It is safe to ignore warnings about missing connections for now as we didn't configure them yet.

 ---

-- The next step is to pass our process variable **orderInfo** to the **Request Offer** task (task input), this will hold the information that a user will provide in the **Request Offer** task and then return it to the process (task output) to be available for the next steps in the flow
+- The next step is to pass our process variable **orderInfo** to the **Request Offer** task (task input), this will hold the information that the **Procurement Manager** will provide in the **Request Offer** task and then return it to the process (task output) to be available for the next steps in the flow.
-- Click on the pencil icon under **Assignments**
+- With the **Properties** pane for the **Request Offer** node open, click on the pencil icon under **Assignments**.

 ![Assignments]({% image_path m1p6i70_assignments.png %})